CentoNIPT® - Expertise you can trust

 Fast & accurate results

-Our optimized workflows provide a full medical report within five working days from high-quality, validated results.
+Our optimized workflows provide a full clinical diagnostic report within five business days from high-quality, validated results.

 Notation: *Sample Preparation and analysis software are CE-IVD marked